It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 One of the best ways to understand your current sales scenario is to look at your market.
 How big is your industry territory, and how many accounts are in total in that territory?

-If you have a territory that is already 70% explored, it will be more challenging for your team to close new deals, and it is probably more interesting to change your sales strategies.
-Now, if only, for example, 30% of the territory was explored, it is easier to reach new goals with internal and already trained salespeople.
+If your territory is already 70% explored, it will be more challenging for your team to close new deals, and it is probably more worthwhile to adjust your sales strategies.
+Now, if only, for example, 30% of the territory were explored, it would be easier to reach new goals with internal and already trained salespeople.

 Before hiring new salespeople, look at your team, process and strategies

-If after evaluating all these points you understood that, yes, it is necessary to increase the number of salespeople, study within the sales strategy the type of skills that are missing to raise the level of the team.
-Hire with this focus, and do a complete onboarding of this professional.
+If, after evaluating all these points, you understand that it is necessary to increase the number of salespeople, study within the sales strategy the types of skills that are missing to raise the team's level.
+Hire with this focus and complete the professional's onboarding.

 Insight Sales can help you find the best salespeople to masterfully complement your sales organization.

-If improving the effectiveness of your current sales team is what you need, schedule a meeting with our team to understand how we can help you.
+If improving the effectiveness of your current sales team is what you need, schedule a meeting with our team to discuss how we can help.